 Marc D. Miller serves as the President of Universal Health Services, Inc. (NYSE – “UHS”) a position he has held since 2009.
 He began his career at UHS in 1995 and has held various positions at the local hospital level and the Corporate level up to and including being a member of the UHS Board of Directors and serving on its Executive Committee and the Finance Committee.

 UHS is a Fortune 500 company headquartered in King of Prussia, PA.
-With more than 81,000 employees, it is one of the largest and most respected hospital management companies in the nation and owns and operates through its subsidiaries more than 350 facilities in 37 states, Washington, D.C., Puerto Rico, the U.S. Virgin Islands and the United Kingdom.
+With more than 81,000 employees, it is one of the largest and most respected hospital management companies in the nation and owns and operates through its subsidiaries more than 350 facilities in 37 states, Washington, D.C., Puerto Rico and the United Kingdom.

 During Mr. Miller’s 20-year tenure at UHS he has served as Chief Operating Officer at Wellington Regional Medical Center in Florida and Assistant Administrator of the George Washington University Hospital in Washington, DC.
 He also was Chief Executive Officer and Managing Director of Central Montgomery Medical Center in Pennsylvania before assuming executive leadership roles at the company’s Corporate Headquarters in King of Prussia, PA.